public-key-cryptography/public-key-editor/README.md

 	some users may be running a live version of Linux.

 	All of these commands can be concatenated into the single command

 	/usr/jdk/jdk-18/bin/javac -d TempDirectory Downloads/Editor.java;
 	/usr/jdk/jdk-18/bin/jar cvf Editor.jar -C TempDirectory .;
 	cd; echo "Main-Class: Editor" > temp.txt;
 	/usr/jdk/jdk-18/bin/jar -u -f Editor.jar -m temp.txt;
-	rm -r -f TempDirectory;
+	rm -r -f TempDirectory; rm temp.txt;

-	which creates the jar file by creating and then deleting a temporary directory for the compiled code or class files.
+	which creates the jar file by creating and then deleting a temporary directory for the compiled code or class files, and by creating and deleting a temporary manifest file.

 	(It doesn't matter if you run this command more than once because it just re-creates the jar file, but the new jar file may not have the same hash value as the previous jar file because it may include a time stamp.)

 	Then the jar file can be run using the command